 Pleurodesis is a palliative surgery which eases the pain and pressure caused by a pleural effusion, a fluid buildup in the chest.
 Pleural effusions build up between the inner and outer pleural linings and inhibit lung and chest expansion.
 This procedure involves inserting a hollow tube into the chest wall, draining the excess fluid through the tube, and relieving pressure in the lungs and chest.
 It’s been proven effective in helping patients breathe easier and reducing overall chest pain.

 A chemotherapy drug may be used by itself or combined with other chemotherapy drugs to enhance their effects.
-The first notably successful combination of chemotherapy drugs for mesothelioma, Alimta and Cisplatin, increased the survival time of patients by an average of 3 months.
+The first notably successful combination of chemotherapy drugs and immunotherapy drugs for mesothelioma increased the survival time of patients by an average of 3 months.
 Chemotherapy is also combined with surgery, either before (neoadjuvant), during (intraoperative) or after (adjuvant), to improve survival rates.
 Using a combination of surgery and heated chemotherapy has been proven to help patients survive for 35 months.

 Radiation is used as a palliative treatment, or in combination with chemotherapy and surgery, to shrink pleural mesothelioma tumors.
 This combination produced an average life expectancy of 33 months — almost 3 times the average of most patients with pleural mesothelioma.

 Determining the stage of the mesothelioma, which describes how far it’s spread from where it first appeared in the lining of the lung, helps doctors decide which treatment options are available to you.
 Those with stage 1 or stage 2 pleural mesothelioma will have more available treatment options.